 Availability Location Mode Semester 2 UWA (Perth) Face to face Semester 2 Online Online Restricted Semester 2 Albany Face to face Semester 2 Online Online Restricted

 - Details for undergraduate courses

-- Level 2 core unit in the Marine Science major sequence
+- Level 2 core unit in the Marine Science; Marine Biology major sequences

-- Typically this unit is assessed in the following ways: (1) final examinations (theory and practical); (2) regular quizzes; and (3) short reports.
+Indicative assessments in this unit are as follows: (1) final examination (practical); (2) regular in-class exercises/quizzes; and (3) short reports.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules